caloudz/nanodegrees/ai-in-healthcare/1-pneumonia-detection-in-chest-xrays/FDA_Submission.md

 **Preprocessing Steps:**
 The algorithm performs the following preprocessing steps on the images:
 * Images are resized to 244x244 as required by the pre-trained model.
-* Images are rescaled 1/255.
+* Images are rescaled by substracting the images' mean and dividing by the images' standard deviation.

 **CNN Architecture:**
 The model is built on a pre-trained VGG16 CNN.
 An attention model is built on top of the pre-trained VGG16 with convolution and pooling blocks, GAP for turning pixels on and off, and rescaling with the attempt of having the model learn attention in images.